Kyuu-Ji/htb-write-up/bastard/write-up-bastard.md

 It outputs that we are _NT Authority\iusr_.

-Now that we either have command execution with this method or we can use the token in the file _session.json_ and replace our cookies with these values and we are logged in as Admin:
+Now we either have command execution with this method or we can use the token in the file _session.json_ and replace our cookies with these values and we are logged in as Admin:

 ![Admin page](https://kyuu-ji.github.io/htb-write-up/bastard/bastard_adminpage.png)

 ### Command Execution on HTTP

-We should can run any enumeration script on this box to get an attack surface.
+We should run any enumeration script on this box to get an attack surface.
 I will run _PowerUP.ps1_ from the **Powersploit Framework** first.

 Download the file from your local machine and run it:
 ```markdown